Sobrato Office Tower

 Sobrato Office Tower is a 17-story, class-A office building located at 488 Almaden Boulevard in San Jose, California.
 It is the fourth tallest building in the city.
-The building was completed in 2002 by the Sobrato Organization and remained unoccupied for nine years.
-Sobrato sold the building for $135 million to BEA Systems in 2007, which was itself later purchased by the building's present owner, Oracle.
+The building was completed in 2002 by Sobrato Real Estate and was designed by KSH Architects.
+It though remained unoccupied for nine years.
+In 2007 Sobrato sold the building for $135 million to BEA Systems, which itself was subsequently acquired / purchased by Oracle in 2008.